primer/css/modules/primer-marketing-utilities/docs/layout.md

 ## Negative offset columns

 Using column offset classes can pull a div over X number of columns to the left.
-They work responsively using the [breakpoints outlined below](../grid#responsive-grids).
+Negative offsets are available in [spacings from 1](../support/spacing/#spacing-scale) [to 7](../support/marketing-variables/).

 ```html
 <div class="clearfix">